hanabi/hanabi.github.io/misc/Hat_Guessing.md

 * In rare cases, *Final Responder* to a clue can ignore a play clue given to them.
 * They are not allowed to do this if they might have received a play clue after this one.
 * They generally should only do this if from context they know the exact identity of their playable card, and if they can give a very useful clue.
-* When giving a clue in *Final Freedom* or intepreting such clue, players should still assign *Play Instructions* on other copies of the player in *Final Freedom*.  <!-- or not? -->
+* When giving a clue in *Final Freedom* or interpreting such clue, players should still assign *Play Instructions* on other copies of the player in *Final Freedom*.  <!-- or not? -->
 * If the player in *Final Freedom* knows that they have called the other copy of their card, they can continue to discard their copy.

 ### Misplays

 * If a misplay occurs as the result of a clue, all further instructions from that clue are cancelled, without exception.
 * If that leaves a player with no instructions to process, that player will give a clue, and they have to assign play instructions to cards that might have been called already before.
-* A player without a new instruction is still allowed to play the card that they thought was targeted (at their disgression).
+* A player without a new instruction is still allowed to play the card that they thought was targeted (at their digression).
 This convention only means that when giving new clues, instructions have to be repeated.

 ### End-game